Case Study

 Maintenance

-In early 2018, the Owners asked TDS to provide two DCS Technicians.
+In early 2018, the Owners asked Sentinel-TDS to provide two DCS Technicians.
 The DCS Technicians modify control logic, tune process control parameters, and monitor DCS/PLC network health as required.
-Around the same time, the Owners asked TDS to provide Maintenance Planners.
-TDS retained three planners with Primavera P6 and Maximo expertise to support the Owner’s outage requirements.
-Finally, TDS has supplied to Journeyman Electricians to provide cable testing, switchgear and motor control center testing and repair, motor removal and reinstallation, battery maintenance, ground fault isolation, and battery charger/UPS inverter troubleshooting and maintenance.
+Around the same time, the Owners asked Sentinel-TDS to provide Maintenance Planners.
+Sentinel-TDS retained three planners with Primavera P6 and Maximo expertise to support the Owner’s outage requirements.
+Finally, Sentinel-TDS has supplied to Journeyman Electricians to provide cable testing, switchgear and motor control center testing and repair, motor removal and reinstallation, battery maintenance, ground fault isolation, and battery charger/UPS inverter troubleshooting and maintenance.

 RECRUITING